a179346/validax/README.md

     - [1.
 Experimental support for decorators is a feature that is subject to change in a future release.](#1-experimental-support-for-decorators-is-a-feature-that-is-subject-to-change-in-a-future-release)
     - [2.
 How to validate a nested object](#2-how-to-validate-a-nested-object)
 # What is validax
-JSON schema validator in Typescript
+A clean way to validate JSON schema in Typescript

 ```ts
 import { Validax, ValidaxSchema, ConstraintBuilder } from 'validax';